 - Performs special projects as assigned by the Division management or as initiated individually.
-Develops and implements improvements in handling technical aspects of day-to-day operations.
+Develops and implements improvements in handling administrative aspects and any other division needs of day-to-day operations.

 - Serves as liaison with other divisions in the office to support the Division management's participation in management meetings and other forums.